– unmentIt took a very long time for me to realize certain truths about myself.

 Sense Number Two: Touch

 Cut the tags out of your clothes.
 It took me 27 years to realize that I friggin’ hate clothing tags.
 Apparently, I used to rip entire outfits off as a child because of the sensory overload the clothes caused me.
-Chance that this behavior was caused by the tags?
+Chance that the tags are what caused this behavior?
 I’d give it a 90%.

 I don’t know why I put up with clothing tags for so long.
 I started to research Asperger’s recently and came to realize that some people with Asperger’s specifically cut out the tags on their clothing.
 Why can’t I do the same?